RissRyan/SOA-Project/README.md

 Built with Node.js and Express, the backend serves as the API layer, interfacing with MongoDB for data persistence and Redis for session storage.
 Socket.IO in backend side is utilized for real-time communication between the client and making rooms for user.

-Each topic has its socket.IO room and when an user join a topic

-### Frontend

-The frontend is developed with React, creating a dynamic and responsive user interface.
-It interacts with the backend through API calls and subscribes to real-time updates using Socket.IO.

 ---
 ## Developement

 The project's structure is designed to facilitate easy development and contribution.
-The backend and frontend code are contained in their respective directories, with entry points being `app.js` for the backend and the **Hub** and **Topic** components for the frontend.
+The backend and frontend code are contained in their respective directories, with entry points being `app.js` for the backend and the `App.js` component for the frontend.

 ---
 ## Build With